 As any new beekeeper shopping for their first equipment will tell you, the sticker shock can be overwhelming.
-Seasoned beekeepers have found some ways to get around spending a premium on hive equipment, tools and bees every year, but the costs of starting up can be substantial—especially when you include one-time only purchases, like hive tools, bee brushes and bee suits.
+Seasoned beekeepers have found some ways to get around spending a premium on hive equipment, tools and bees every year, but the costs of starting up can be substantial—especially when you include one-time purchases such as hive tools, bee brushes and bee suits.
 Many thrifty or handy budding beekeepers make the logical next conclusion: Make some of the equipment yourself can save money.
 While in just about any other circumstance I’d be right there with you, let me stress how important it is not to take on this task as a brand new beekeeper.

 1. There’s a Lot to Learn